florianheinemann/passwordless/README.md

 Most likely, you want a user registration page where you take an email address and any other user details and generate an ID.
 However, you can also simply accept any email address by skipping the lookup and just calling `callback(null, user)`.

-If you have just a fixed list of users do the following:
+In an even simpler scenario and if you just have a fixed list of users do the following:
 ```javascript
 // GET login as above